Choosing Courses - FAQs

 Students with a stronger background in methods should skip 210 and 211 and go straight to the 300-level methodology classes; for others, 210 and 211 may be used as a stepping stone to further training in the 300-level courses.
 Political Science 210 and 211 are also open to non-majors who are interested in learning about how political scientists construct arguments using empirical evidence.

 Political Science 310, Methods of Political Inference, focuses on conceptual elaboration, research design, and qualitative methods; Political Science 312, Statistical Research Methods, features more statistical analysis.
 Political Science 311, Logics of Political Inquiry, covers non-statistical analytical strategies and methodological approaches.
-Students can also consider Political Science 315, Positive Political Theory, which covers game theory, to fulfill this requirement, but should note that it is taught very infrequently.
 For more information about the specific topics covered in each course, please consult the instructor directly.

-Note that these courses are not offered every quarter, and most are only offered once a year.
+Note that not all methods courses are offered every quarter, and most are only offered once a year.
 Keep this in mind if you have a strong preference among these options so that you don’t miss the course you prefer.

 If you are interested in the subject matter, you may want to take 220, since this course is probably taught very differently at Northwestern than at your high school.
 However, you may choose to place out of this class and instead take an extra 300-level class.
 You’ll need the Director of Undergraduate Studies’ permission to make this substitution official with the Registrar.